webmapper/cartiqo-documentation/README.md

 #### Zoom level 13

 - Agricultural pasture appears.
-Covering all the surface of the Neterlands. !
+Covering all the surface of the Netherlands. !
 Note this is a big change in how the map looks !
-- Builtup buildings.
+- Built up buildings.
 - Almost all infrastructure areas.
 - Local roads